writememe/ansible-mel-meetup-2020/README.md

 `routing` - This role uses the data model and the applicable `{{os}}` Jinja2 template to create a file (`15-routing.conf`) containing the routing across all operating systems.
 BGP has been elected as the routing protocol of choice, however the structure and naming convention would allow one to elect any other routing protocol.
 Each BGP instance is configured with the following standards:
-- Loopback0 is the router-id for each device and the example 'customer route', which is subsequently advertised throughout the BGP fabric by using a route-map or export-map
+- Loopback0 is the router-id for each device as the example 'customer route', which is subsequently advertised throughout the BGP fabric by using a route-map or export-map
 - Every BGP neighbor session has a password set.
 In my example, it's 'lab' and it's across all neighbours
 - Every BGP neighbor must contain a description

-I chose BGP as I plan in future to use NAPALM Validate to perform testing to verify the detailed operation of the BGP neighbourships in a subsequent unit testing module of the course.

 The playbook then assembles all the four files generated above into one large file (`assembled.conf`), which is used for the final play of the playbook.

 The final play connects to each device and compares the file `assembled.conf` with the configuration on the device and reports the differences into a file called `config-diff`.

 The _napalm_install_config_ module is used to perform this comparision.
-At this point, you can cease the usage of this project if you only need to report on changes needed to achieve the data model.
-However, if you want to deploy the changes, the second playbook can deploy these.

-### Playbook Three - data-model-deploy.yml
+### data-model-deploy.yml - Data Model Deployment

 This playbook will take the output of the second playbook file `configs/compiled/<hostname>/config-diff`, use this as the config file and install it onto the applicable device.
 For the sake of auditing purposes, all differences are reported to a file named `configs/deployed/<hostname>-deployed-config-diff`

-Starting from the top-left, the description of the appropriate components are described below.

-### fabric-model.yml - Original Data Model

-This YAML file contains the customer/operator data model.
-All intent should be populated into this file, following the example in the repository.
-From this file, all subsequent tasks are completed.

-### create-data-model.yml - Data Model Transformation Playbook

-This playbook is used to translate the data model file `fabric-model.yml` into a format which is easier to deploy and validate device configurations from.
-A focus was made on minimising as much duplicate information as possible when asking the operator to populate this file.

-The destination of this file is in `datamodel/node-model.yml`.
-For more information, please refer to the relevant section in [Module 3 - Data Models](https://github.com/writememe/BlgNetAutoSol/tree/master/3_Data_Models).

-### roles/datamode/templates/per-node.j2 - Data Model Transformation Jinja2 Template

-This Jinja2 template is called from the `create-data-model.yml` playbook and performs the transformation of the `fabric-model.yml` to the `datamodel\node-model.yml`.

-### datamodel/node-model.yml - Node-friendly Data Model

-This YAML file contains the node-friendly data model.
-As shown in the picture above, this data model is used by three playbooks to perform various functions.

-### data-model-compare.yml and data-model-deploy.yml - Compare and Deploy Playbooks

-These playbooks perform comparision and deployment functions for the solution.
-They utilise the `common`, `base`, `interface` and `routing` roles where applicable.
-More information on these playbooks can be found in [Module 3 - Data Models](https://github.com/writememe/BlgNetAutoSol/tree/master/3_Data_Models).
+NOTE: Inside the `napalm_install_config` section of this playbook, the `replace_config` value is set to false.
+This results in merging the configuration and is comparatively safer than replacing the config.
+Ultimately, one should attempt to achieve replace the entire configuration each time, reaching complete compliance to the automation platform.

 ### data-model-validate.yml - Validation and Compliance Reporting Playbook

-This playbook is the main new playbook produced for this module.
-At a high level, it performs three main roles:
+At a high level, this playbook performs three main roles:

 1/ Read the `datamodel/node-model.yml` node friendly data model and generate individual validation files.
 2/ Read the individual validation files created in Step 1 and use the `napalm_validate` module against these validation files.